ewcloud/ewc-ansible-role-remote-desktop/README.md

 to customize your environment in the
 [European Weather Cloud (EWC)](https://europeanweather.cloud/).
 The template is designed to:
-* Configure a pre-existing RockyLinux virtual machine, with a minimum recommended 4GB of RAM, such that it:
+* Configure a pre-existing virtual machine running RockyLinux version 9 or 8, with a minimum recommended 4GB of RAM, such that it:
   * Enables users to operate the remote hosts through a graphical desktop (i.e. a [MATE desktop environment](https://mate-desktop.org/)), over a low or high bandwidth connection.